spekulatius/PHPScraper/websites/apis/zalando.md

 # Zalando Scraper API

-The team behind PHP Scraper is working on providing commercial APIs for various common use-cases as well as platforms.
+The team behind PHP Scraper is working on providing commercial APIs for various common use cases as well as platforms.
 These APIs aren't self-hosted.
 You won't need to worry about rotating IPs/proxies, running a headless browser such as Puppeteer.
 A simple API call will get you all information required.
 The services will be provided on a attractive usage-dependent fee-structure basis.

 For Zalando we are considering the implementation of an API with the following scope.